 How many backlinks do I need to rank?

 There is no universal number.
 The answer depends entirely on your niche, the competitiveness of your target keywords, and the quality of links your competitors hold.
 Rather than chasing a number, focus on consistently acquiring higher-quality links than the sites currently ranking above you.
-Use tools like Ahrefs to analyse the backlink profiles of the top three ranking pages for your target keyword — that gives you a realistic benchmark for your own campaign.
+Use tools like Ahrefs to analyse the backlink profiles of the top three ranking pages for your target keyword — that gives you a realistic benchmark.
+For a structured approach to building toward those benchmarks, our 90-day SEO plan sequences link-building alongside content and technical improvements for compounding results.

-No. Buying links violates Google’s Webmaster Guidelines.
-Google’s spam detection has become increasingly accurate at identifying paid link patterns — including through link networks, private blog networks, and AI-generated sites created purely to sell placements.
+No — and the risk is higher in 2026 than it has ever been.
+Buying links violates Google’s Webmaster Guidelines.
+The February 2026 Core Update specifically targeted parasite SEO — paid placements on authoritative domains — and stripped their ability to pass meaningful link equity.
+Google’s spam detection is now sophisticated enough to identify paid link patterns through link networks, private blog networks, and AI-generated sites.
 The risk of a manual penalty or algorithmic devaluation far outweighs any short-term ranking benefit.
-Every business we have seen recover from a manual penalty has spent significantly more time and money on recovery than they ever would have on building links properly in the first place.
+Every business we have seen recover from a manual penalty has spent significantly more on recovery than they ever would have on building links ethically from the start.

-How do I get backlinks for a new website?
+How do I get backlinks for a new website with no authority?

 Start with the links you can earn without outreach: list your business in credible local and industry directories, ensure your Google Business Profile is complete and linked to your site, and set up consistent social profiles.
 Then focus on creating one genuinely comprehensive piece of content in your niche — something more useful than anything currently ranking.
 Use this as your outreach anchor: contact relevant bloggers, journalists, and resource page owners with a specific, value-led pitch.
-Early momentum is slow, but each link you earn makes the next one easier to get.
+Early momentum is slow, but each link you earn makes the next one easier because your domain authority grows with each credible acquisition.

 What is anchor text and why does it matter?

 Anchor text is the visible, clickable text of a hyperlink.
 It tells Google something about the topic of the page being linked to.
 A diverse, natural anchor text profile — mixing branded terms, generic phrases, and partial keyword matches — signals that links were earned organically.
 An over-optimised profile where the majority of backlinks use the same exact keyword as anchor text is a manipulation signal that can trigger ranking penalties.
-For more detail on how anchor text fits into your overall link strategy, see our dedicated guide on the importance of anchor text in backlinks.
+For a dedicated deep-dive, see our guide on the importance of anchor text in backlinks.

 How long does it take for backlinks to improve rankings?

 Need help building a backlink strategy tailored to your business?
-Our team at Harmukh Technologies has built link profiles for Indian businesses across retail, education, healthcare, finance, and technology verticals.
-We only use ethical, sustainable methods — no shortcuts, no risk to your site.
-Learn more about what to look for when hiring an SEO consultant, or explore our complete digital marketing roadmap for 2026 to see how backlinks fit into a full-picture strategy.
+Our team at Harmukh Technologies has built ethical, sustainable link profiles for Indian businesses across retail, education, healthcare, finance, and technology verticals since 2014.
+Learn what to look for when hiring an SEO consultant to manage your link-building, or explore our SEO, AEO and GEO services to see how we approach off-page authority as part of a complete campaign.

 This guide reflects hands-on experience from SEO campaigns managed by the Harmukh Technologies team across Indian businesses since 2014.
-Data references are drawn from Google Search Central documentation, Ahrefs, Semrush, and Search Engine Journal.
+Data references: Google Search Central documentation, Whitespark 2026 Local Search Ranking Factors Report, Ahrefs, Semrush, Search Engine Journal.
 Last updated: March 2026.